molssi-seamm/molssi-seamm.github.io/_sources/html/developers/home_for_tools.rst.txt

 Either way, if you put your code into the SEAMM environment, all of the users of SEAMM can see it and use it.
-And because you made it easy to use, and published some example flowcharts, they will have an easier time getting started.
+And because you made it easy to use, and published some example :term:`flowcharts<flowchart>`, they will have an easier time getting started.
 You did do that, right?
 And in the future, as other developers add codes to SEAMM, they will work with yours with little or no extra work.

 This is good for you, and good for users.
 Everyone wins.